 - Have coverage lapses that do not exceed 40 cumulative days in the last 12 months.

-- No past due balances.
+- Have no past due balances.

 - Report two-thirds of total payroll in Ohio for all related business operations.